pnp/powershell/pages/articles/updatenotifications.md

 You can turn this behavior off in 2 ways:

-Set the `PNPPOWERSHELL_UPDATECHECK` environment variable to `Off`.
+Set the `PNPPOWERSHELL_UPDATECHECK` environment variable to `false`.
 Any other value will still continue to check for versions.

-or

-Use `-NoVersionCheck` parameter on Connect-PnPOnline.

 See [Configure PnP PowerShell](configuration.md) for more information on the environment variables you can set.